Helping millions of people navigate the world of technology.

 Use and Supported File Types

-Google Photos is a photo/video viewer, editor, and backup and sync service, all rolled into one.
-It supports three types of media files – photos, videos, and GIFs.
+Google Photos is a photo/video viewer, editor, backup, and sync service rolled into one.
+It supports three types of media files: photos, videos, and GIFs.
 Google Photos will not show any other type of file.

-Natively, Google Photos acts as a gallery app showing all the photos and videos present on your phone.
-But it can back up photos and videos automatically from your phone and keep them synced across your devices.
+Google Photos acts natively as a gallery app showing all the photos and videos on your phone.
+However, it can also automatically back up photos and videos from your phone and keep them synced across your devices.

 On the other hand, Google Drive is a powerful file storage service that stores your files in cloud storage.
 It also acts as a backup service for some apps like WhatsApp.
-You can add any type of file like images, videos, documents like PDF, ZIP files, APK, etc., in Google Drive.
-However, you need to add the files manually as Google Drive will not show anything unless you add files to it.
+You can add any file to Google Drive, including images, videos, and documents like PDF, ZIP files, APK, etc. However, you need to add the files manually, as Google Drive will not show anything unless you add files to it.

 User Interface

-The user interface of Google Photos is quite similar to gallery apps.
-On the first screen, you are greeted with camera photos whereas other local folders or Google Photos albums can be accessed from the Library tab at the bottom.
+Google Photos’ user interface is quite similar to gallery apps.
+On the first screen, you are greeted with camera photos, whereas other local folders or Google Photos albums can be accessed from the Library tab at the bottom.

-Similarly, the user interface of Google Drive is similar to other file-backup services or even file managers.
-You will see various folders and files in the Files tab.
-To view images, you need to go into the folder containing the image.
+Similarly, Google Drive’s user interface is similar to that of other file-backup services or file managers.
+The Files tab shows various folders and files.
+To view images, you need to go to the image folder.

 Organization